adityamajji1654/ImageClassifier/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project directory.
-3. Create a virtual environment (optional but recommended).
-4. Install the dependencies listed in the `requirements.txt` file:
+3. Install the dependencies listed in the `Requirements.txt` file:

 <pre> pip install -r Requirements.txt </pre>